Wikene77/tommekalender-sandnes/README.md

 type
 Waste type name (e.g. Restavfall) upcoming
-The next 5 upcoming pickups (same structure as calendar sensor) source_url
+The next 5 upcoming pickups
+source_url
 Original hentavfall.no calendar URL
 Pickup Binary Sensors
-These are simple helper sensors (very handy for automations): binary_sensor.tommekalender_tomming_i_dag binary_sensor.tommekalender_tomming_i_morgen
+Simple helper sensors designed for automations: binary_sensor.tommekalender_tomming_i_dag binary_sensor.tommekalender_tomming_i_morgen
 State
 on if one or more waste types are collected that day off if there is no pickup
 Attributes
-date – the date checked (YYYY-MM-DD) types – list of waste types collected that day (empty if none) source_url – original calendar URL
+date – date checked (YYYY-MM-DD) types – list of waste types collected that day source_url – original calendar URL
-All entities are grouped under a single device in Home Assistant.
+These sensors are ideal for notifications and conditional automations.
 Automations
-Example: Notify only when there is pickup tomorrow
+Example: Notify only when there is pickup tomorrow Condition
 {{ is_state('binary_sensor.tommekalender_tomming_i_morgen', 'on') }}
-Message example:
+Message example
-I morgen hentes: {{ state_attr('binary_sensor.tommekalender_tomming_i_morgen', 'types') | join(', ') }}
+I morgen hentes: {{
+  state_attr('binary_sensor.tommekalender_tomming_i_morgen', 'types')
+  | join(', ')
+}}
 Example use cases:
 Notify the evening before pickup
 Show “pickup tomorrow” on dashboard